intel-retail/documentation/Architecture/performance_benchmarking.md

 <!-- Please provide context to the requirement. -->

 To assist customers we will provide a set of performance Docker containers to measure the performance of their pipelines.
-The performance Docker containers will need to be supported on most modern Intel HW.
+The performance Docker containers will need to be supported on most modern Intel hardware.
 The output will also need to be formatted and presented to customers as a hardware recommendation.

 ## Proposed Design